This Is the Secret to Actually Enjoying Your Weekend (Say Goodbye to Sunday Scaries)

 9. Unplug on Sunday Evening

-Do a Sunday unplug session to set yourself up for the week and get yourself in a calm, centered mindset.
+This is the time to put down the phone and get yourself in a calm, centered mindset for the upcoming week.
 “Take time on Sunday to prepare for the week.
 Meal prep, set your week’s intentions and allow yourself to detox from social media a bit.
 Creating Sunday self-care rituals and routines will ensure you step into your week ready and excited to tackle your goals,” says Aliotti.

 Remember, resting is a key piece of enjoying your weekend.
 “Don’t forget that something gets produced from rest, too: ease, space, and calm.
 Maintaining the pace of a 40-hour work week can be a real challenge, so be sure to honor your body’s need for relaxation,” says Chatham.
 “While you chill, you can celebrate having found the right balance and fitting it all into your weekend plans!”